Vector-R Block 0.1 [Vector Space Systems]

 An improved Vector-H is also planned with a payload capacity of 290 kg to low earth orbit.
 It is 16 m tall and has a lift off weight of 8690 kg.

 Vector-H features a stretched stage one with five engines, also reusable, a full diameter stage 2 and reduced inert mass fractions.
 The optional electric powered third stage is also available.
-The first launch is planned for 2019.
+The first launch is planned for late 2020 or early 2021.

 First launch tests involve low altitude flights of a full size aluminium air-frame called Vector-R Block 0.1 with the technology of the Garvey/Vector P19 rocket and only one engine.
 Launch site is a rail launcher at the FAR site at Mojave.